Random Access Memories: Background

 In 2008, after finishing their Alive 2006/2007 tour, Daft Punk began working on new material in Paris, recording demos for approximately six months.
 They were pleased with the compositions, but dissatisfied with their process of sampling and looping, as they had done for their previous albums.
 As Thomas Bangalter of Daft Punk stated, "We could play some riffs and stuff but not keep it [up] for four minutes straight."
 Daft Punk put these demos aside and started work on the Tron: Legacy film soundtrack, which Bangalter described as "very humbling".
-For their next album, Daft Punk decided to work extensively with live musicians; according to Bangalter, "We wanted to do what we used to do with machines and samplers, but with people."
+For their next album, Daft Punk decided to work extensively with live musicians.
+They spoke with Chris Caswell, a well-connected musician in the industry who had previously composed arrangements for Legacy, and commissioned him to gather a group of experienced session artists to perform for the record.
+According to Bangalter, "We wanted to do what we used to do with machines and samplers, but with people."
 They avoided the use of samples, with the exception of the closing track "Contact".

 The album features Chic frontman Nile Rodgers.
 According to Rodgers, the collaboration was "something we've talked about for a long time.
 We've respected each other endlessly."
 Daft Punk visited Rodgers' home for an informal jam session.
 Musician Paul Williams announced in a 2010 interview that he had worked with the group, after Daft Punk had been introduced to Williams by a sound engineer with whom they were mutually acquainted.